-There’s a gender gap in the wine industry; women make up less than 10% of winemakers and winery owners in CA, with just 16% in the industry identifying as people of color.
+There’s a gender gap in the wine industry; women make up less than 14% of winemakers and winery owners in CA, with just 16% in the entire industry identifying as people of color.

 Nicole Walsh is a surfing, winemaking, all around cool California girl crushing grapes in the Santa Cruz mountains.
 The ocean inspires everything she does, and she specializes in single-origin wines that honor their roots and terroir.

 After years in the industry – from Michigan to Costa Rica to New Zealand – Nicole opened her own winery, Ser.
 She marries her passion for sustainable agriculture with her love of cool-climate grapes to produce world class, sustainability grown wine.
-This year, we canned her Cabernet Pfeffer (not a typo, this grape is rare but out-of-this-world delish).
+We're honored to can her Cabernet Pfeffer (a super rare grape that's out-of-this-world delish) Rose of Grenache, and Dry Sparkling Riesling.
 Swing by her tasting room in downtown Aptos for a taste and spend the day visiting the eclectic urban wineries of Santa Cruz.

 Alice Sutro is first and foremost an artist.
 Painter, sculptor, and now wine producer – she is serious about her craft, and graces everything she produces with her creative, thoughtful, whimsical touch.
 From her portraits of strong women to her weekly “Womxn in Wine” conversations on IG, she loves to celebrate women in wine, so we want to shine on her right back.

 Alice lives and works among the vines at Warnecke Ranch in Healdsburg.
-Treat yourself to a day in the quaint, lovely town and book a tasting and nature walk; she’ll take you for a 45 minute nature hike of the storied vines that create her cult Cabernet and Merlot before sipping on the wines themselves – swoon.
-Alice makes the Maker Cab Sauv (currently sold out) and we’re excited to be launching the next vintage soon.
+Treat yourself to a day in the quaint, lovely town and make an appointment to visit; she’ll take you for a 45 minute nature hike of the storied vines that create her cult Cabernet and Merlot as part of your tasting – swoon.
+Alice is also the winemaker behind our Maker Cab Sauv, the highest rated canned red wine on the market today.

-Now her daughter, Lulu, runs the operation and specializes in premium, organic Pinot Noir with minimal intervention.
+Now her daughter, Lulu, runs the operation and specializes in premium, organic Pinot Noir with minimal intervention winemaking.
 The Handley Estate is stunning, the matriarchal roots inspiring, and the wine award-winning – schedule a visit and soak it all in.
-The Maker & Handley Pinot was one of the first to sell out in 2020.
+The Maker & Handley Pinot was our fastest wine to sell out, ever.

 Lush gardens, gorgeous views, good vibes.
 Campovida has six different tasting experiences, from cozying up to a private fireplace in their historic barn to a garden tasting and stroll, complete with a fresh, local cheese platter.
-Visiting Campovida is an experience, check out the organic Viognier vines or relax by the pool and stay the weekend at their shelter-in-place retreat.
+Visiting Campovida is an experience, be sure to taste their organic Viognier or relax by the pool while you stay the weekend at their retreat.
 Your delectable wine is just a short walk away.

-Her boutique tasting room with a scenic outdoor patio can be found in Paso Robles.
-Sip her Zin on the patio overlooking the vineyards; bring a picnic and take home a bottle – or two.
+Her boutique tasting room can be found in Paso Robles.
+Sip her Zin on the patio overlooking the vineyards and take home a bottle – or two.

 Vailia is a free spirit who traveled for and worked in wine for over 19 years before opening her winery, Desperada, in Paso Robles.
 Referred to as "an up and coming star in the Central Coast” by Jeb Dunnuck in Wine Advocate, Vailia produces “inspired, elegant wines free of stylistic constraints.”
 Her Sackcloth and Ashes red blend is worth the trip alone and the labels are powerful, feminine, and stunning – depicting different versions of Venus or Diana from 19th century French paintings.

 Whether your vibe is crisp whites or an Italian or Bordeaux blend, Desperada has a beautiful glass waiting for you.
-Visit them for an in-person tasting or a virtual one.
+Visit them for an in-person tasting.

 Nicole Pope worked in wine harvests across South Africa, Australia, and Napa before falling for a vineyard in Cambria, CA. Her winemaking approach reveals the “natural beauty, texture, and purity of fruit” influenced by her proximity to the Pacific – it’s the pure expression of wine and their roots that Nicole is most passionate about, and that got her named as San Francisco Chronicle’s 2019 Winemaker to Watch.

 The duo are known for hand-crafted, terroir-driven wines that are fermented with natural yeast.
-Sip on their single-vineyard Syrah and Gruner from their cozy tasting room in Lompoc.
-Their virtual tastings are also private, personal, and delicious – we wholeheartedly recommend it.
+Their virtual tastings are private, personal, and delicious – we wholeheartedly recommend it.